jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authentication/clients.md

 to their ASM account.
 In addition,
-customers can [easily manage](/criteria/requirements/034) who has and who does not have access to their projects.
+customers can [easily manage](/criteria/requirements/034) who does and who does not have access to their projects.